 “Uh, yeah” I responded, remembering I still needed to pack up.

-Rei helped me pack up and got my first feeling for being outside.
-The weather was horrible.
+Rei helped me pack up and got my first feeling for being outside in this new weather.
+It was horrible.
 The wind was constantly blowing snow and it seemed to get colder and colder.
 It went on like this for two days straight.
 I was getting nervous because the further up we went, the higher I seemed to be adjusting my battery to keep me at least thawed enough to keep moving forward.
 I hesitated each time I adjusted it, afraid I wasn’t going to have enough battery power for the journey back but I didn’t wish to freeze to death.